Problems

 Decision summary

-Treat a decline as a short decision tree: try a second merchant or ATM, confirm local currency, switch to backup, then contact the issuer.
+Treat a decline as a short decision tree: confirm local currency, try a second reader or ATM, switch to backup, then contact the issuer.

 Last updated